Annual Smokeout Programming

 To support the many campuses addressing tobacco control and encouraging their peers to quit using tobacco, The BACCHUS Network™ developed a guide to the Collegiate Smokeout, held on the same day as the Great American Smokeout.

 Each year, BACCHUS publishes a programming manual to help campuses create programs and educate their peers about tobacco control issues.
-These programming manuals are made available to each of our affiliates.
+These programming manuals are sent to each of our affiliates, free of charge.
 This is one of the benefits of membership in our organization.

 Gay American Smoke Out